girishramnani/no-one-volunteered/README.md

 # no-one-volunteered
-No one volunteered is a slack bot which selects a person from the channel or from the user group
+No one volunteered is a slack bot which selects a person from the channel or from the user group.
+It picks someone for a task for which `No One Volunteered`.